KludgeKML/lindydrop/README.md

 # ABOUT

-This is the source code for <http://writtenkitten.net/>, provided for the interest of anyone who'd like to know how it works, or adapt it for their own use.
+This is the source code for LindyDrop, adapted from <http://writtenkitten.net>

-The website and the code are provided "as is" and we don't have any particular plans to support or improve them, though if you were to send us something awesome me might consider it.

--- Skud and Emily

-# LICENSE
+# WRITTEN?
+KITTEN!
+LICENSE

 Copyright (c) 2011 Alex "Skud" Bayley and Emily Turner All rights reserved.